LINDA WERTHEIMER, Host:

 HAMILTON: Another reason to aggressively look for brain injury is that it's very hard to tell who might have sustained one.
 Ibolja Cernak studied brain injuries on the battlefields of Kosovo.
 Now she works at the Johns Hopkins Applied Physics Laboratory in Maryland.
 She says research in animals shows that shock waves from a blast can cause brain damage even if the head is completely protected.
 The shock waves compress the abdomen or chest wall violently, she says, transferring the bomb's kinetic energy to blood and other fluids.

-Ms. IBOLJA CERNAK (Johns Hopkins Applied Physic Laboratory): So this kinetic energy now inside the body generates oscillating pressure waves which travel everywhere, to the organs, but also to the brain.
+IBOLJA CERNAK: So this kinetic energy now inside the body generates oscillating pressure waves which travel everywhere, to the organs, but also to the brain.

 HAMILTON: Where they may kill or damage brain cells.
 Cernak says shock waves also can reach structures deep in the brain that control things like blood pressure, balance, and speech.
 And she says the blast can cause a breach in the so-called blood-brain barrier, which usually protects the central nervous system from substances that could cause dangerous inflammation.